jameslnewell/tradie-v4/docs/templates.md

 A template **MUST** expose:

-- A `./config` directory containing a module for each script exposed by the chosen `tradie-scripts-*` pacakge.
+- A `lib` directory containing a module for each script exposed by the chosen `tradie-scripts-*` pacakge e.g. `lib/build.js`.

 ## Scripts